Solar Panel Cost Guide in Austin, TX (2023 Update)

 Is it better to lease or buy solar panels in Austin?

-It is possible to eradicate your electricity bills with solar panels, but for most homeowners in Austin, that will require at least a 10-kW system.
-Not all homes can accommodate that size system, so you'll want to contact a local solar installer to see how many panels can fit on your roof.
+It is possible to erase your electricity bills with solar panels, but for most homeowners throughout Austin, that will require at least a 10-kW system.
+Not all homes will have roofs that can accommodate that size system, so you’ll want to contact a local solar installer to see how many panels can fit on your roof.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.